 In Romania, tens of thousands of children experience exclusion from school since they have never been included in the education system, or are absent during longer periods, frequently change schools or completely drop out of school.
 The children who face the biggest risk of exclusion are the ones from disadvantaged communities, children with parents who have left the country to find work abroad, children with disabilities as well as children with families that do not have a stable home and need to move frequently.

-Moreover, a baseline study measuring the number of out of school children in targeted locations will be created in order for the local authorities to take action to ensure that all children are enrolled and attend school.
+Moreover, a baseline study measuring the number of out of school children in targeted locations was created in order for the local authorities to take action to ensure that all children are enrolled and attend school.
 The study will also be used for the strategic advocacy work to influence the duty bearers to take their responsibility for all children and their parents and grandparents.

-The purpose of the collected efforts is to contribute to a culture of inclusion where all children enjoy equal access to education, are welcomed and valued for their diversity and have their needs met in appropriate teaching and learning environments.
+The purpose of the collected efforts was to contribute to a culture of inclusion where all children enjoy equal access to education, are welcomed and valued for their diversity and have their needs met in appropriate teaching and learning environments.